D-K-E/digital-edition-suite/docs/specs.rst

 - :code:`Single Constraint Tuple`: a :code:`Tuple` whose elements are of :code:`Constraint String` that satisfy the same constraint

+- :code:`Non Numeric Tuple`: a :code:`Tuple` whose elements are of :code:`Non Numeric String`

 - :code:`Pair Tuple`: a set with n members whose elements are of :code:`Pair`

 - :code:`Single Pair Tuple`: a set with n members whose elements are of :code:`Single Constraint Pair`

+- :code:`Uniform Pair Tuple`: a set with n members whose elements are of :code:`Single Constraint Pair` that satisfy the same constraint

 - :code:`Double Pair Tuple`: a set with n members whose elements are of :code:`Double Constraint Pair`